 Confronting Brutal Facts…

 than-life/ charismatic leaders can become a liability if the focus is on them rather than the true realities.
-Do check out the 4 basic practices recommended by Collins to achieve a climate of truth (get our complete 12-page summary or the book here).
+In our full summary, we explain the 4 basic practices recommended by Collins to achieve a climate of truth.

 …With Unwavering Faith